Deductible insurance meaning

 • Where your business is located

-Insurance premiums are typically paid by the customer once a month.
-However, you may be able to make one payment a year.
-Depending on the insurance company you’re with, making an annual payment may save you a bit of money.
-Talk to your insurance broker to see what options are available for you.
+Most customers opt to pay their insurance premiums monthly.
+However, there is also the option of paying once per year.
+Depending on the insurance company you are dealing with, an annual payment could save you a bit of money.
+Speak with your insurance provider to find out what options are available to you.

 When do I pay car insurance deductibles?

 You only need to pay a car insurance deductible if you are making a claim.
-For example, let’s say you’re involved in a car accident and there is $2,000 in damage.
-If you have a deductible of $500, you will pay that amount.
-Your insurance company will cover the remaining $1,500.
+For example, if you get into a car accident and there is $2,000, what happens?
+If your deductible is $500, you will pay that amount.
+Insurance covers the remaining $1,500.

 What happens if I fail to pay my insurance premiums on time?

-If you fail to pay your insurance premiums on time, your policy might be cancelled.
-If you are experiencing financial hardship and don’t think you’ll be able to pay your insurance premium on time, be sure to talk to your insurance broker right away.
-Your insurance broker may be able to find an option for you so you can avoid a cancellation.
-Be sure to talk to your broker before it’s too late.
-Failing to pay your insurance premiums might cause your premium to go up in the future.
+If you don't pay your insurance premiums on time, your insurance policy may get cancelled.
+If you are experiencing financial hardship and don't think you'll be able to pay your insurance premium on time, speak with your insurance broker right away.
+Your insurance broker will be sympathetic to your financial situation and may help you find an option to help you avoid cancellation.
+Don't wait until it's too late.
+If you don't pay for your coverage on time, your rates will increase in the future.

 Why do insurance premiums change over time?